animalfunfacts.net - The Animal Encyclopedia for Kids

 We do not know whether the kingfisher is just lazy, practically-minded, or particularly clever: It has adopted a rather comfortable hunting strategy.
 While its unsuspecting prey is paddling through the water, the kingfisher comfortably perches on a branch and watches what is going on.
 If a fish comes into reach, the kingfisher dashes into the water like an arrow, snaps at the fish and returns to its branch.
 It beats the fish against a branch to kill it and then devours it head first.

-Many kingfishers also swallow prey that seems to be too big for their beaks.
-The beak of the Amazon kingfisher only measures 2.7 inch (7 cm), but the bird can eat fishes that are 6.6 inch (17 cm) long!
+Many kingfishers also swallow prey that seems to be too big for their bills.
+The bill of the Amazon kingfisher only measures 2.7 inches (7 cm), but the bird can eat fishes that are 6.6 inches (17 cm) long!

 Kingfishers care about their outer appearance, which is hardly surprising if you think of their magnificent plumage.
 They love to take extensive baths and clean their plumage while drying in the sun.
 They also love to groom their bill and sharpen it on branches – first one side, then the other – until they are pleased with the result.
 Vain little bird!